alekwiecien/storefrontcloud-cli/README.md

 ### Import products from Magento2

-Since 1.5 release, Vue Storefront API contains the [`mage2vuestorefront`](https://github.com/DivanteLtd/mage2vuestorefront) data importer instance which can be used to import the data from Your Magento2 instance:
+Since 1.5 release, Vue Storefront API contains the [`mage2vuestorefront`](https://github.com/DivanteLtd/mage2vuestorefront) data importer instance which can be used to import the data from your Magento2 instance:

 ```
 node scripts/cli.js import
 ```

-**Please note:** Magento2 API credentials need to be set in the `vue-storefront-api/config/local.json` in Your repository.
-Please configure the access regarding the [following docs](https://github.com/DivanteLtd/vue-storefront/blob/docs/docs/guide/installation/magento.md) and push to Your [Storefront Cloud Code Access](https://code.storefrontcloud.io).
+**Please note:** Magento2 API credentials need to be set in the `vue-storefront-api/config/local.json` in your repository.
+Please configure the access regarding to the [following docs](https://github.com/DivanteLtd/vue-storefront/blob/docs/docs/guide/installation/magento.md) and push to your [Storefront Cloud Code Access](https://code.storefrontcloud.io).

-**Please note:** The mage2vuestorefront data bridge do support many other working modes (for example on-demand indexing).
-If You're interested in these, please do [contact the Cloud Team](https://help.storefrontcloud.io) to setup the details.
+**Please note:** The mage2vuestorefront data bridge support many other working modes (for example on-demand indexing).
+If you're interested in these, please [contact the Cloud Team](https://help.storefrontcloud.io) to setup the details.

 ### Run the PM2 process manager

-Storefront Cloud is using the [`pm2`](http://pm2.keymetrics.io/) process manager to run both: `vue-storefront` and `vue-storefront-api`.
+Storefront Cloud uses the [`pm2`](http://pm2.keymetrics.io/) process manager to run both: `vue-storefront` and `vue-storefront-api`.

 You may use most of the standard PM2 features by running: